 What is land worth?
 Who decides?
 In New Zealand, independent registered valuers determine the value of properties, based on a range of factors.
-While we don’t carry out valuations, through the Valuer-General, we set the standards for how they are undertaken.
-This helps ensure that valuations are robust wherever they are carried out in New Zealand – and that buyers and sellers can have confidence in the value of their land.
+While Land Information New Zealand (LINZ) does not carry out valuations, through the Valuer-General, we set the standards for how they are undertaken.
+This helps to ensure that valuations are all to the same standard wherever they are carried out in New Zealand – meaning that buyers and sellers can have confidence in the value of their land.

 Valuations of earthquake affected property

-The rating valuation process in Canterbury was significantly affected by devastating earthquakes in 2010 and 2011.
-A modified rating valuation system is now in place to reflect the changing values and to help reduce the inequities experienced by property owners and ratepayers while a robust footing for valuations takes shape.
+The rating valuation process in Canterbury was significantly affected by the devastating 2010 and 2011 earthquakes.
+A modified rating valuation system is now in place to reflect the changing values and to help reduce the inequalities experienced by property owners and ratepayers while a robust footing for valuations takes shape.